cassini1010/documentations/docs/git.md

 git log --patch ##shows the difference introduced in each commit. git log --patch -2 ## to limit the results to latest 2 commits

-git log --graph ## gives a good graphicla representaiton of branching.
+git log --graph ## gives a good graphical representation of branching.

 git log --oneline ## prints a brief description of every commit.
 ```